montera34/pageonex/README.md

 The first version of an ***automated tool*** was a [script written in Processing](https://github.com/numeroteca/pageonex-processing)</a>, that downloaded newspapers front pages and generated an organized array of images ordered by date.

 The ***second version*** is [this tool written in Ruby on Rails that you are using](https://github.com/numeroteca/pageonex).
 It is developed to be a web platform to provide a ready to use front page analysis tool for anyone with a connection to the Internet.
 The platform automates the process of newspaper selection, download, thread coding, and data visualization.
 The alpha version was developed by [Pablo Rey Mazón](https://github.com/numeroteca) with [Ahmd Refat](https://github.com/ahmdrefat), thanks to Google Summer of Code program 2012 (GSOC) and the Berkman Center as host institution in Summer 2012.
-You can test the alpha version at [PageOneXtester at Heroku](http://pageonextester6.herokuapp.com/).

-In Winter-Spring 2013, at the [MIT Center for Civic Media](http://civic.mit.edu/) at [MIT Media Lab](http://media.mit.edu), we are developing the first beta version and preparing a stable deployment.
+In Winter-Spring 2013, at the [MIT Center for Civic Media](http://civic.mit.edu/) at [MIT Media Lab](http://media.mit.edu), we developed with [rahulbot](https://github.com/rahulbot) and [elplatt](https://github.com/elplatt) the first beta version and preparing a stable deployment. [rporres](https://github.com/rporres) developed a web crwer for kisoko.net.

-Use
----
-Use keyboard shortcuts to make some actions while coding:
-+ ← = previous image
-+ → = next image
-+ n = nothing to code
+The beta version can be used at [PageOneX.com](http://pageonex.com/).

+Check the documentation of the project at the [wiki hosted in this same repository](https://github.com/numeroteca/pageonex/wiki).

+In 2016 Sasha Costanza-Chock and Pablo Rey-Mazón published [PageOneX: New Approaches to Newspaper Front Page Analysis](http://ijoc.org/index.php/ijoc/article/view/4442), we hope it provides an useful guide and resource to the field of the newspapers front page analysis and to clarify the different possible uses of PageOneX.